Marco Borsato: Chart dominance in the 2000s

 In 2009, Borsato was dealt a financial blow when his company The Entertainment Group, a major events organiser and Dutch artists representer, was declared bankrupt by a Dutch court.

 Borsato's eleventh album Dromen durven delen was released in 2010 to another number-one debut and five weeks on top.
 However, its lead single "Schouder aan schouder" with Guus Meeuwis only peaked at No. 2, and its follow-ups at No. 9, No. 11, No. 29 and No. 29.
+In 2013, Borsato sang in "Koningslied", a song written by longtime songwriting partner John Ewbank to commemorate the succession of King Willem-Alexander to the throne.
+His twelfth album Duizend spiegels was released on 22 November 2013.
+It was number one for six weeks and produced two top-ten singles.
+Despite having only four weeks of sales, it became the best-selling album in the Netherlands for the entire year of 2013.

-Duizend spiegels in 2013 also debuted at number one on the Dutch albums chart and produced two top-ten singles.
-However, his thirteenth studio album Evenwicht in 2015 peaked at No. 2 behind Adele's 25, the first time since Marco in 1994 that a Borsato studio album did not debut at number one in the Netherlands.
+His thirteenth studio album Evenwicht was released in November 2015.
+It peaked at No. 2 behind Adele's 25, the first time since Marco in 1994 that a Borsato studio album did not debut at number one in the Netherlands.
+Still, in just four weeks, it was the second-best selling album of 2015 in the Netherlands.

+Between 23 October 2015 to 3 March 2016, Borsato performed 12 sold-out "Symphonica in Rosso" concerts at the Ziggo Dome in Amsterdam, performing to a total of over 180,000 people.
+It was a sequel to his series of ten Symphonica in Rosso concerts that he performed in 2006 at the GelreDome in Arnhem.

+The lead single and title track of his fourteenth album Thuis only peaked at No. 27 on the Dutch Top 40 in 2017, but the album became his eleventh number-one in the Netherlands.
+It was the seventh-best selling album of 2017 in the Netherlands.